Quantum electrodynamics

 In particle physics, quantum electrodynamics (QED) is the relativistic quantum field theory of electrodynamics.
 In essence, it describes how light and matter interact and is the first theory where full agreement between quantum mechanics and special relativity is achieved.
 QED mathematically describes all phenomena involving electrically charged particles interacting by means of exchange of photons and represents the quantum counterpart of classical electromagnetism giving a complete account of matter and light interaction.

 In technical terms, QED can be described as a perturbation theory of the electromagnetic quantum vacuum.
 Richard Feynman called it "the jewel of physics" for its extremely accurate predictions of quantities like the anomalous magnetic moment of the electron and the Lamb shift of the energy levels of hydrogen.
+It is the most precise and stringently tested theory in physics.

 History

-The first formulation of a quantum theory describing radiation and matter interaction is attributed to British scientist Paul Dirac, who (during the 1920s) was able to compute the coefficient of spontaneous emission of an atom.
+The first formulation of a quantum theory describing radiation and matter interaction is attributed to Paul Dirac, who during the 1920s computed the coefficient of spontaneous emission of an atom.
+He is credited with coining the term "quantum electrodynamics".